spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-feature-overview.md

 ## Service

 A *service* represents a specific service type that is provided at a specific service point.
-Service is unique, if two service points provide services with the same service type (e.g. Pickup), those services will be represented as a two separate entities in the system and can be managed accordingly.
-For example, a pickup service at a retail location located at Julie-Wolfthorn-Straße 1, 10115, Berlin, is a representation of a uniqe service.
+Because each service is unique, if two service points provide services with the same service type, like pickup, those services are represented as two separate entities and are managed accordingly.
+For example, a pickup service at a retail location at Julie-Wolfthorn-Straße 1, 10115, Berlin is a unique service.

 To add services using Glue API, see [Backend API Marketplace B2C Demo Shop reference](/docs/scos/dev/glue-api-guides/{{page.version}}/backend-glue-infrastructure/backend-api-marketplace-b2c-demo-shop-reference.html).